edbullen/DockerSpark245/README.md

 + `spark-base`  - base Apache Spark image to build the Spark Master and Spark Workers on.
 + `spark-master` - Spark Master that allows Worker nodes to connect via SPARK_MASTER_PORT, also exposes the Spark Master UI web-page (port 8080).
 + `spark-worker` - multiple Spark Worker containers can be started from this image to form the cluster.
-+ `jupyterlab` -  built on top of the cluster-base with Python and JupyterLab environment set up and sharing the same shared workspace file-system mount as the rest of the cluster.
++ `jupyterlab` -  built on top of the cluster-base with Python and JupyterLab environment with an additional filesystem for storing Jupyter Notebooks and spark-submit scripts.

-The cluster is dependent on a hared volume `shared-workspace` that is created during the docker-compose initialisation
+The cluster is dependent on a shared volume `shared-workspace` that is created during the docker-compose initialisation
 - as per this  `docker-compose.yml` excerpt:
 ```
 volumes: